kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Cognitive Language Services.md

 ### Introduction

-Language Understanding, in short term **LUIS** , is a tool uses machine-learning to predict the user's input overall meaning and pull out relevant information.
+Language Understanding, in short term **LUIS** , is a tool which uses machine-learning to predict the user's input overall meaning and pull out relevant information.

-**LUTS** makes use of three key aspects for understanding the language input:
+**LUIS** makes use of three key aspects for understanding the language input:

-- Utterances: An utterance is an input from the user that your application need to interpret.
+- *Utterances*: An utterance is an input from the user that your application need to interpret.
-- Intents: An intent (task or action) the user wants to achieve.
+- *Intents*: An intent (task or action) the user wants to achieve.
 It's a purpose or a goal which is expressed in a user's utterance.
-- Entities: An entity represents a phrase inside the utterance that you want to extract and do some action on.
+- *Entities*: An entity represents a phrase inside the utterance that you want to extract and do some action on.

 The result gives you a score from 0 to 1.
 Score closer to 1, the bigger probability of intent compatibility.

 Example:
 You have created a bot for finding data about motorcycles.
-A use may use the following utterance: "Find the maximum speed of Kawasaki H2R".
+A user may use the following utterance: "Find the maximum speed of Kawasaki H2R".
 If we evaluate and extract key aspects of this utterance, we can determine the user's intent.
 The user wants to find maximum speed of Kawasaki H2R.

 In the sample provided earlier we can identify entities like: